-In December 2011, the Partnership renewed its \$47 million credit facility with a Canadian chartered bank for a five year term.
-The facility bears interest at the Canadian Bankers' Acceptance rate plus a credit spread between 1.25% to 2.00%, depending on the level of debt-to-annualized earnings before interest, taxes, depreciation and amortization ("EBITDA").
-In July 2011, in conjunction with the early renewal of the credit facility, the Partnership terminated its three existing interest rate swaps at a cost of \$1.2 million which was blended and extended into two new interest rate swap agreements.
-The credit facility's new interest rate of 4.37% (previously 5.27%) is comprised of a fixed portion using the new swap agreements plus a credit spread.
-Beginning July 25, 2011, the interest rate portion fixed with the new swaps has decreased from a blended rate of 4.04% to 2.87%.
-The two new swaps, each at \$23.5 million, will obligate the Partnership to pay the swap counterparties an amount based upon a fixed interest rate of 2.87% per annum plus the current credit spread of 1.5%, initially, and the swap counterparties will be obligated to pay the Partnership an amount equal to the Canadian Bankers' Acceptance rate.
+The Partnership has a \$47,000,000 credit facility from a syndicate of Canadian chartered banks for a five year term, maturing December 2016.
+The facility bears interest at the Canadian Bankers' Acceptance rate plus a credit spread between 1.25% to 2.00%, depending on the level of debt-to-annualized EBITDA.
+The credit facility's interest rate is fixed until October 2016.
+The two interest rate swaps, each at \$23,500,000, will obligate the Partnership to pay the swap counterparties an amount based upon a fixed interest rate of 2.87% per annum plus the current credit spread of 1.25%, and the swap counterparties will be obligated to pay the Partnership an amount equal to the Canadian Bankers' Acceptance rate.
+In April 2014, the credit spread decreased from 1.50% to 1.25% as the funded debt to EBITDA covenant decreased below 1.5:1.
+The effective interest rate as at December 31, 2014 was 4.12% (December 31, 2013 - 4.37%).

-These facilities include affirmative and negative covenants customary for agreements of this nature.
-In particular, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at December 31, 2013 was \$5.1 million (December 31, 2012 - \$4.6 million).
+This facility includes affirmative and negative covenants customary for agreements of this nature.
+In particular, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at December 31, 2014 was \$3,786,000 (December 31, 2013 - \$5,056,000).
 In addition, the Partnership is required to maintain a funded debt-to-EBITDA ratio not to exceed 2.5:1 on a four quarter rolling average.
-The debt-to-EBITDA ratio for the last four quarters rolling average is 1.50:1 (December 31, 2012 - 1.55:1).
+The funded debt-to-EBITDA ratio for the last four quarters rolling average is 1.45:1 (December 31, 2013 - 1.50:1).
 The Partnership is presently making interest-only payments on the non-revolving credit facility.
-Should the debt-to-EBITDA ratio for the last four quarters rolling average decrease below 1.5:1 then the interest rate on the credit facility will be decreased accordingly by 25 basis points; should the ratio increase above 2.0:1, then the interest rate on the credit facility will be increased accordingly by 50 basis points.
+Should the debt-to-EBITDA ratio for the last four quarters rolling average increase above 1.5:1 then the interest rate on the credit facility will increase accordingly by 25 basis points; should the ratio increase above 2.0:1, then the interest rate on the credit facility will be increased accordingly by 50 basis points.